 Event Fundraiser Rachel Simkin feels like she is the most loved and most hated person at Sue Ryder!
 She chooses who does – and (sob!) doesn’t – make it onto Sue Ryder's London Marathon team.
 Here, she explains how the process works and what you can do to be successful in securing a place with Team Incredible in the world's biggest one-day fundraiser.

 What we look for

-The key questions we consider are: ‘Why would you like to take on the London Marathon for Sue Ryder?’ and ‘How will you fundraise for Sue Ryder to reach our minimum target of £2,000’.
+The key questions we consider are: ‘What motivates you to run the London Marathon for Sue Ryder?’ and ‘Please outline how you will fundraise for Sue Ryder to reach our minimum target of £2,000’.

 The selection process

-I printed out all 253 applications, sat myself in a meeting room with a cup of tea, and read through each and every one.
+I will print out all applications (this can be hundreds!), sit myself in a meeting room with a cup of tea, and read through each and every one.

-Some stories brought a lump to my throat; some actually made me cry.
-Others were cheeky and made me laugh out loud.
+Some stories bring a lump to my throat; some make me cry.
+Some are cheeky and make me laugh out loud.
 Others make me excited and think: 'Wow, there is no stopping you!'

-Running the London Marathon is much more than a 26.2-mile stint; it was clear each application represented a person who was desperate to represent Sue Ryder in honour of someone that was deeply loved.
+Running the London Marathon is much more than a 26.2-mile stint; each successful application will represent a person who is desperate to run for Sue Ryder in honour of someone that was deeply loved.

-Over the next week, I re-read the applications every day, reluctantly removing one or two more from my ‘Yes’ pile as I go along.
+I re-read the applications every day, reluctantly removing one or two more from my ‘Yes’ pile as I go along.
 I also speak with my colleagues at our Sue Ryder care centres across the country to make sure they are a part of the decision.

-It’s not an easy job, but someone’s gotta do it
+It’s not an easy job, but someone has to do it!

-Choosing who is more deserving of a place based on a few paragraphs written on a form and a chat with our local fundraising team is incredibly difficult and I am sure that people were missed who are amazing ambassadors of the work we do.
+Choosing who is most deserving of a place based on a few paragraphs written on a form and a chat with our local fundraising team is incredibly difficult.
+I am sure that we will miss out on people who are amazing ambassadors of the work we do.
 The process isn’t flawless, but it is the fairest way we have to select the members of Team Incredible who will take on our favourite event of the year.

-To the 215 people I had to disappoint: I really am sorry.
-It wasn’t easy!
-Don’t give up; we really value your support and hope you will join us at another incredible event.
+To the people I have to disappoint: don’t give up; we really value your support and hope you will join us at another #TeamIncredible event.